 - It takes a lot of understanding of your target customers and a strong customer-centric approach, for example in the way your website is set up and what content is produced

-- Software is your friend and can support you and save you time at many stages of the process.
+- Software is your friend and can support you and save you time at many stages of the process

-- Team work is vital and it will need marketing and sales to talk to each other, and perhaps customer services too, to make sure everyone is aiming for the same thing and sharing all their insights.
+- Team work is vital and it will need marketing and sales to talk to each other, and perhaps customer services too, to make sure everyone is aiming for the same thing and sharing all their insights

 - It takes at least one person who is dedicated to doing nothing else but concentrating on online lead generation if you’re going to give it a fair shot.